Grammar menu

 See an example here (Questions)

-The advantges of this type of slideshow are:
+The advantages of this type of slideshow are:

 Efficiency: no need to copy theory on the blackboard or to give out photocopies.